WDI-SEA/notes/04-databases/sql-advanced/readme.md

 That will give us an error, because MAX is an aggregate function and can't be used in WHERE.

-This will return the maximum rating, which we need to feed into WHERE.
+This will return the maximum salary, which we need to feed into WHERE.

 ```sql
 SELECT name, salary FROM customers